 For a sweet, simple extra touch, provide paper and pens and encourage parents to write their child a supportive note, while they wait for their turn.
 A simple sign with instructions should be sufficient.
 After their conference comes to an end, parents can leave the note in their student’s cubby.
 Parents will appreciate the extra attention to detail, and the students’ faces will light up when they walk into the classroom the following morning.

 Prepare the Classroom

 A nice and tidy classroom can give parents peace of mind when they see the actual space their children are spending their time in throughout the day.

-Have a specific flow in mind when conducting your parent teacher conferences.
+Have a specific flow in mind when conducting your parent-teacher conferences.
 An especially effective approach is the sandwich method.
 Begin with a warm greeting and a positive observation about their child.
 Then tackle any more difficult or challenging conversations (if applicable), and end on a positive note.
-Parents tend to view the harder to discuss items in a more positive manner when broached in a sandwich affect.
+Parents tend to view the harder to discuss items in a more positive manner when broached in a sandwich effect.

 Address these key items when discussing students: their strengths, interests, needs, goals, and action plan (if necessary for improvement).
 Parents will appreciate a glimpse into the areas where their child excels, what play areas they tend to gravitate toward, and if there are any needs or issues that need to be addressed, and what the action plan is moving forward.

 You survived the conferences – now what?
 If there were any unanswered questions, follow-ups, or items you would like to discuss further in a separate meeting, be sure to reach out to parents individually in a timely manner.
 They’ll appreciate the initiative to converse further, and you’ll continue to establish a trusting relationship.